CyberCRI/projects-frontend/README.md

 > Fill your profile with your skills and goals
 > Use the Projects platform to showcase your projects,
 > facilitate synergies and foster collaboration for common good.

+## stack

+this project depends on a few others (backend, websocket server), we provide a fullstack repository : [projects-fullstack](https://github.com/CyberCRI/projects-fullstack) please refer to it for further documentation

 ## Team tools